check-spelling/check-spelling-docs/Feature:-Run-locally.md

 * [[GitHub|https://github.com/features/packages#pricing]] charges after 1GB of outbound use.
 I'd hope that I wouldn't hit this, but I could easily be unlucky.
 * [[Quay.io|https://quay.io]] appears to be free for open source, although their web portal instructions point to a path which isn't free.

+Thankfully, this is no longer a concern, as Dockerfile is no longer used by the action.